 '''

 postgres=# ALTER ROLE doug NOSUPERUSER;

 ALTER ROLE

 postgres=# select rolname from pg_roles where rolsuper is true;

 rolname

-------
+-----

 postgres

 (1 row)

 '''

-The following predefined roles exist in PostgreSQL 15.x:
+The following predefined roles exist in PostgreSQL 16.x:

-• pg\read\all\data
+- pg read all data

-Read all data (tables, views, sequences), as if having SELECT rights on those objects, and USAGE rights on all schemas, even without having it explicitly.
+- o Read all data (tables, views, sequences), as if having SELECT rights on those objects, and USAGE rights on all schemas, even without having it explicitly.
 This role does not have the role attribute BYPASSRLS set.
-If RLS is being used, an administrator may wish to set BYPASSRLS on roles to which this role is GRANTEd.
+If RLS is being used, an administrator may wish to set BYPASSRLS on roles which this role is GRANTED to.

-• pg\write\all\data
+- pg write all data

-Write all data (tables, views, sequences), as if having INSERT, UPDATE, and DELETE rights on those objects, and USAGE rights on all schemas, even without having it explicitly.
+- Write all data (tables, views, sequences), as if having INSERT, UPDATE, and DELETE rights on those objects, and USAGE rights on all schemas, even without having it explicitly.
 This role does not have the role attribute BYPASSRLS set.
-If RLS is being used, an administrator may wish to set BYPASSRLS on roles to which this role is GRANTED.
+If RLS is being used, an administrator may wish to set BYPASSRLS on roles which this role is GRANTED to.

-• pg\read\all\settings
+- pg read all settings

-Read all configuration variables, even those normally visible only to superuser.
+- Read all configuration variables, even those normally visible only to superusers.

-• pg\read\all\stats
+- pg_read_all_stats

-Read all pg\stat\\ views and use various statistics related extensions, even those normally visible only to superuser.
+- Read all pg_stat views and use various statistics related extensions, even those normally visible only to superusers.

-• pg\stat\scan\tables
+- pg stat scan tables

-Execute monitoring functions that may take ACCESS SHARE locks on tables, potentially for a long time.
+- Execute monitoring functions that may take ACCESS SHARE locks on tables, potentially for a long time.

-• pg\monitor
+- pg monitor

-Read/execute various monitoring views and functions.
-This role is a member of pg\read\all\settings, pg\read\all\stats and pg\stat\scan\tables.
+- Read/execute various monitoring views and functions.
+This role is a member of pg_read_all_settings, pg_read_all_stats and pg_stat_scan_tables.

-• pg\database\owner
+- pg database owner

-None.
+- None.
 Membership consists, implicitly, of the current database owner.

-• pg\signal\backend
+- pg signal backend

-Signal another backend to cancel a query or terminate its session.
+- Signal another backend to cancel a query or terminate its session.

-• pg\read\server\files
+- pg read server files

-Allow reading files from any location the database can access on the server with COPY and other file-access functions.
+- Allow reading files from any location the database can access on the server with COPY and other file-access functions.

-• pg\write\server\files
+- pg write server files

-Allow writing to files in any location the database can access on the server with COPY and other file-access functions.
+- Allow writing to files in any location the database can access on the server with COPY and other file-access functions.

-• pg\execute\server\program
+- pg execute server program

-Allow executing programs on the database server as the user the database runs as with COPY and other functions which allow executing a server-side program.
+- Allow executing programs on the database server as the user the database runs as with COPY and other functions which allow executing a server-side program.

+- pg_checkpoint

-• pg\checkpoint Allow executing the CHECKPOINT command.
+- o Allow executing the CHECKPOINT command.

+- pg use reserved connections

+- Allow use of connection slots reserved via reserved_connections.

+- pg create subscription

+- Allow users with CREATE permission on the database to issue CREATE SUBSCRIPTION.

-Administrators can grant access to these roles to users using the GRANT command.
+Administrators can grant access to these roles to users using the $\ensuremath{\mathtt{GRANT}}$ command.